 91. I Am Not a Crook, Season 2, Episode 14

-Until finally, in the end, when they learn their lesson and come back together as friends leaving the power of public office and the perceived benefits behind in favor of what is important, which is their friendship and staying true to who they are.
-I think this is an underrated episode in general, but it does not have the emotional depth to push this into the A category.
+Until in the end, when they learn their lesson and come back together as friends leaving the power of public office and the perceived benefits behind in favor of what is important, which is their friendship and staying true to who they are.
+I think this is an underrated episode in general because of the deeper character & political plot points, but it does not have the emotional depth to push this into the A category.